Beliavsky/Fortran-code-on-GitHub/README.md

 [ForColormap](https://github.com/vmagnin/forcolormap): small colormap library independent of any graphical toolkit, by Vincent Magnin.
 It just converts a real value to RGB values, that can be used with any toolkit offering bitmap drawing.

 [forcurses](https://github.com/joshjkk/forcurses): ncurses wrapper by Joshua Kinder.
 Ncurses is a programming library that provides an API (Application Programming Interface) for building text-based user interfaces in a terminal.

+[forimage](https://github.com/gha3mi/forimage): library for working with image files ([PNM format](https://en.wikipedia.org/wiki/Netpbm)) and managing colors effectively, by by Seyed Ali Ghasemi

 [fortran2018-asymptote](https://github.com/kevinmatthes/fortran2018-asymptote): generate drawings using the [Asymptote Vector Graphics Language](https://asymptote.sourceforge.io/), by Kevin Matthes